Close Menu

 SSI is a needs based benefit.
 It is for those people with little to no income, such as children and the elderly.
 Anyone who makes more than a certain amount of money per month cannot receive SSI benefits.
 The SSA counts the income of those in your house, not just your income and assets.

-If you have a spouse who earns more than $4000 a month, for example, then that income will prevent you from getting SSI benefits.
-You cannot be paid SSI benefits, no matter how severe your medical condition, if you do not meet the income and asset rules for SSI.
+If you have a spouse who earns more than $5000 a month, for example, then that income will prevent you from getting SSI benefits.
+You cannot be paid SSI benefits, no matter how severe your medical condition, if you do not meet the income and asset rules.
 SSI benefits come with Medicaid.
-Learn more information about Medicaid benefits.
+Learn information about Medicaid benefits.

-You can file an application for both SSDI and SSI benefits online at Social Security’s website.
+You can file an application for both SSDI and SSI benefits on Social Security’s website.
 Applying is easy to do.
 However, if you need help, then we can help you.
-Find out more about filing for SSD benefits.
+Find out how to file for SSD benefits.

 THE SYMPTOMS OF ALZHEIMER’S DISEASE

-The symptoms of Alzheimer’s change based on whether you have “early onset” Alzheimers, or if you are in the later stages of the disease.
+The symptoms of Alzheimer’s change based on whether you have “early onset” Alzheimers or the later stages of the disease.
 Early symptoms can be seen in a number of ways.
-For example, you will have trouble with abstract thinking, decision making, emotional behavior, memory, language, perception and personality.
+For example, you will have trouble with abstract thinking and making decision.
+Additionally, you may have emotional behavior, memory problems and trouble with perception.
+Even your personality may change.

-If you have Alzheimer’s disease, then you qualify for Social Security benefits under Blue Book Section 12.02 Mental Disorders.
+If you have Alzheimer’s disease, then you qualify for Social Security benefits under Blue Book Listing 12.02 for Mental Disorders.
 The Blue Book lists physical and mental conditions for which the Social Security Administration (SSA) will pay benefits.

 YOUR RESIDUAL FUNCTIONAL CAPACITY

-In many cases, Alzheimer’s directly affects your ability to perform the job duties necessary to complete a 40 hour work week.
-However, having Alzheimer’s disease is not enough to automatically qualify for Social Security benefits.
+In many cases, Alzheimer’s affects your ability to perform your job duties.
+However, sometimes having Alzheimer’s disease is not enough to automatically qualify for Social Security benefits.
+Instead, the SSA will examine how the disease impacts your residual functional capacity (RFC).

-In order to figure out your physical residual functional capacity, the SSA will examine your medical records.
+To define your RFC, the SSA will examine your medical records.
 They will take into account what your doctor states in your medical records about your condition.
 Also, the SSA will review any statements from your doctors about your ability to work.

 Additionally, they have their own doctors that review your medical records.
 These doctors never meet or examine you.
-Also, they are paid by the government and work for DDS, the state agency who reviews all cases.
-The SSA will take the medical opinion of these doctors into account too.
-Likewise, if they need more information, they may send you to an exam with one of their doctors.
-Learn more here about what to expect at SSA’s doctor exam.
+They are paid by the government and work for the state agency who reviews all cases.
+The SSA will take the medical opinion of these doctors into account.
+Likewise, they may send you to a free exam with one of their doctors.
+Learn what to expect at SSA’s doctor exam.

-The SSA will also consider descriptions about your limits from your family, neighbors and friends.
-Find out more information about what types of evidence the SSA must consider in your SSD case.
-For example, your family or friends could write a statement about your mental and physical symptoms.
-Find out more here about RFC and how, along with age, it can keep you from working.
-Also, find out more about SSA’s Medical Vocational Guidelines .
+The SSA will also consider descriptions about your limits from your family and friends.
+Find out what types of evidence the SSA must consider in your SSD case.
+For example, your family or friends could write a statement about your memory problems.
+Or, they could discuss your moments of confusion and inability to follow instructions.
+Learn how your RFC, along with age, can prove you cannot work.
+Also, learn about SSA’s Medical Vocational Guidelines.

 COMPASSIONATE ALLOWANCE FOR EARLY ONSET ALZHEIMER’S DISEASE

-Early onset Alzheimer’s Disease (AD) is Alzheimer’s disease that is found in a person who is younger than age 65.
+Early onset Alzheimer’s Disease (AD) is Alzheimer’s disease that occurs in a person younger than age 65.
 Five to ten percent of all patients with Alzheimer’s disease are early onset cases.

 The beginning of early onset Alzheimer’s disease is subtle.
 Memory problems are usually the first sign.
 The next symptoms are learning and language issues.
-Because people with early onset AD are often working, it is not unusual for the disease to show itself as a decline or loss in the ability to do work tasks.
+Because people with early onset AD are often working, it is not unusual for symptoms to impact their job.

 Additionally, depression is a common complaint.
 In later stages, there are other severe symptoms.
 For example, you may experience personality and mood changes.
 Also, you may experience behavior changes, like periods of anger or wanting to withdraw from others.

 The SSA grants these cases under their special program that allows for a quicker case review.
 If you have early onset Alzheimer’s Disease, then contact our law office.
-We will make sure the SSA processes your case quickly and get the medical evidence they need to see.
+We will make sure the SSA processes your case quickly.
+Also, we will get the medical evidence they need to grant benefits.

 WHAT WE DO TO HELP YOU WIN SSD BENEFITS

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete the application.
-Try not to take that long to finish it.
+If you file your application for benefits on Social Security’s website, then you have 6 months to complete it.
+Do not to take that long to finish it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 If you need help to file your application, then we will help you.

 IS IT WORTH THE ATTORNEY FEE TO HIRE AN SSD LAWYER?

 It isn’t easy to get Social Security benefits and the application process can be frustrating for most people.
 But, having an attorney throughout the five step SSA review process can make it easier.
-It is our belief that when you have a law firm with experience handling your Social Security case, the SSA makes sure that they follow their own procedures.
+When you have a law firm with experience handling your Social Security claim, the SSA follows their own procedures.

 Additionally, when you have an attorney with legal experience, they will have access to Social Security’s decisions throughout the process.
 They can also submit medical evidence that may be missing from your case.